 There are five separate items.
 The first (1A) contains some results on Egyptian fractions with small numerators, and the second (1B) discusses base 60 expansions for unit fractions of the form 1/n, where n is a positive integer.
-The remaining documents give examples and background information on the Method of False Position.
+In the remaining files (1C, 1Cprogram, 1D) the method of false position is described and examples are worked out.